5 miles = a girl's average walk to gather cooking fuel

 With your help, Ms. Gabone is learning to make solar cooker distribution in her community more financially sustainable.
 Solar cookers are available when neighbors want to save money, improve their health, and save drudgery by cooking with solar energy – a lifesaving choice.

-SCI supporters enabled Ms. Gabone to get training from an Ugandan solar cooking partner with a successful solar cooking business, to see what aspects of his work she could incorporate into her own.
+SCI supporters enabled Ms. Gabone to get training from an Ugandan solar cooking collaborator with a successful solar cooking business, to see what aspects of his work she could incorporate into her own.
 SCI donors empower solar cooking partners with knowledge, opportunities, resources, and connections to make solar a clean, sustainable cooking solution.

 You can help grow solar cooking to meet the demand of 3 billion people cooking over open fires with a gift to SCI